Lever House: RFR operation

-In the early 2010s, the administration of mayor Michael Bloomberg proposed the Midtown East rezoning, which would allow the Korein estate to sell the unused development rights from Lever House for up to $75 million.
+In the early 2010s, the administration of mayor Michael Bloomberg proposed the Midtown East rezoning, which allowed the Korein estate to sell the unused development rights from Lever House for up to $75 million.
 The rezoning was passed in 2016, enabling the Korein estate to sell the development rights.
 At the same time, although RFR had an annual ground lease payment of $6 million, the company faced a steep increase to $20 million when the lease was scheduled to reset in 2023.
 Because of the ground lease, RFR had trouble refinancing Lever House.
 By early 2018, RFR was three years behind on its rent payments and mortgage bondholders were looking to foreclose on the property, a move that could potentially cancel all of the building's office leases.
-Bondholders moved to foreclose on the building in May 2018.
+Bondholders initiated foreclosure proceedings that May.